-Personalization heavily depends on data, such as demographics, preferences and interests, so in 2020 we may see even the smaller B2Cs look at data as a central part of their content personalization strategy.
+Personalization heavily depends on data, such as demographics, preferences and interests, so we may see even the smaller B2Cs look at data as a central part of their content personalization strategy.

-User-generated content has become the pillar of e-commerce content marketing in 2020.
+User-generated content has become the pillar of e-commerce content marketing.
 According to recent studies, 85% of people trust content made by other users more than brand content.
 So, it is crucial for companies to encourage their customers to create their own content and share it.

 UGC is hugely beneficial since it shows potential and existing customers how much a company values them.
 More than that, it helps create a community around the brand.
 When people share something and a discussion begins, it’s sure that they’ll be back to check how it progresses.